abhishek-m/ProgrammingAssignment2/README.md

     already been calculated (and the matrix has not changed), then `cacheSolve` should retrieve the inverse from the cache.

-sample execution:
+sample execution
-#matrix m is created
+# matrix m is created
 > m=matrix(c(1,2,3,4),2,2)

 #we create an inverse matrix caching object a and pass matrix m